A Mental Health and Suicide Prevention Webinar Series

 The webinars are designed for those working in suicide prevention; mental wellbeing; human resources; workplace health and safety; researchers; and people with lived experience.

 The series is proudly supported by LivingWorks, the major sponsor of the eight webinars.

 Join our mailing list to receive regular updates about the series.

-Connect 2020 Webinar 2 – New directions in male suicide prevention
+Connect 2020 Webinar 1 - Building the mental health and wellbeing of workforces participating in suicide prevention

 P: 02 9262 1130